-- Affiliated Lecturer, Dept. of Politics and International Studies University of Cambridge, Cambridge, UK
+- Affiliated Lecturer, Department of Politics and International Studies, University of Cambridge

 She holds a PhD from University College London, an MSc (with distinction) in Development Studies from the London School of Economics and Political Science, and a BSc (first class) in Geography from Cambridge University.

 A full list of Joanna’s publications can be found on the University of Cambridge website.